linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 Capitalizing operating expenses.
 Just as with revenue recognition, firms are given some discretion in whether they classify expenses as operating or capital expenses, especially for items like software R&D. AOL's practice of capitalizing and writing off the cost of the CDs and disks it provided with magazines, for instance, allowed it to report positive earnings through much of the late 1990s.

 ■ Write-offs.
 A major restructuring charge can result in lower income in the current period, but it provides two benefits to the firm taking it.
 Since operating earnings are reported both before and after the restructuring charge, it allows the firm to separate the expense from operations.
 It also makes beating earnings easier in future quarters.
 To see how restructuring can boost earnings, consider the case of IBM.
 By writing off old plants in the year they are closed, IBM was able to drop depreciation expenses to 5 percent of revenue in 1996 from an average of 7 percent in 1990-1994.
-The difference, in 1996 revenue, was  $1.64 billion, or 18 percent of the company's$ 9.02 billion in pretax profit that year.
+The difference, in 1996 revenue, was  \$1.64 billion, or 18 percent of the company's\$ 9.02 billion in pretax profit that year.
 Technology firms have been particularly adept at writing off a large portion of acquisition costs as "in-process R&D" to register increases in earnings in subsequent quarters.
 Deng and Lev (1998) studied 389 firms that wrote off in-process R&D between 1990 and 1996; these write-offs amounted, on average, to 72 percent of the purchase price on these acquisitions, and increased the acquiring firm's earnings 22 percent in the fourth quarter after the acquisition.

 ■ Use of reserves.
 Firms are allowed to build up reserves for bad debts, product returns, and other potential losses.
 Some firms are conservative in their estimates in good years, and use the excess reserves that they have built up during these years to smooth out earnings in other years.